 It's common knowledge that South Carolina has much to offer in the way of quaint southern towns, beautiful vistas and exciting attractions for visitors to "get away" to.
 But what many don't know is that the state is also full of quirky little wonders that are worth pulling over for as you're driving through.
-Take a peek here into 10 of our most popular roadside attractions, and make your next pit stop an experience your family will never forget!
+Take a peek here into some of our most popular roadside attractions, and make your next pit stop an experience your family will never forget!

 Campbell's Covered Bridge, Landrum